Skip to main content

 Connecting to Bitbucket

-If you authorize Appcircle to access your repositories on BitBucket, you can select the repository that you want to connect in the next screen.
+If you authorize Appcircle to access your repositories on Bitbucket, you can select the repository that you want to connect in the next screen.

 When you successfully authorize your account, the following screen will appear to let you select one for connection: